-Nevertheless, most model finders focus on efficiency and expressiveness of the input modeling notation, so few of them ensure diversity of the generated instances.
+Nevertheless, most model finders focus on efficiency and expressiveness of the input modeling notation, so few of them ensure the diversity of the generated instances.
 In these few, diversity assurance is integrated into the solver: it guides the search process to look for diverse instances.
 However, this integration makes it harder to transfer the proposed methods to other solvers and notations.
 Thus, designers are limited in terms of expressiveness (e.g., no support for integer or string attributes or dynamic properties) and cannot benefit from additional features provided by others model finders (e.g., computation of minimal instances or support for max-satisfiability).

 We propose a method for distilling diverse instances in the model finder output based on the use of clustering.
 Instances are classified into categories according to their similarity, which is calculated using information about their structure (the existing objects and the links between them), typing (the specific type of each object) and attribute values depending on a custom definition that can be specified using a new domain-specific language we created for this purpose.
 This calculation is based on the use of graph kernels (see other potential benefits of using graph kernels in a variety of model-driven engineering problems), a family of methods for computing distances among graphs.
 Selecting a representative instance from each category ensures diversity while reducing testing and validation time, as redundant instances can be safely discarded.
 As a drawback, this method does not force the model finder to look for diverse instances, it only distills from those generated the most diverse ones.

 Compared with related works, our approach offers the following advantages: